Ventimiglia: Tourism

 Ventimiglia is a popular summer destination for tourists on the French Riviera.
 Particularly popular all year with visitors from France is the weekly street market (held on a Friday), along the seafront of the new town, which causes major traffic congestion.

 Transportation

 Ventimiglia is on the Via Aurelia Provincial Road, and has a junction on the A10 Motorway.

-The Ventimiglia railway station connects the line from Genoa to France with the line to Cuneo.
+The Ventimiglia railway station connects the line from Genoa to France with the Marseille–Ventimiglia railway and the line to Cuneo.

 International relations

-There is a Royal Spanish honorary consulate at Ventimiglia.
+There is a Royal Spanish honorary consulate in Ventimiglia.